 Age of Glory Yellow-Black Gloved Hands on Motorcycle Handlebars

-Founder Sebastian Gerodias’ background in building motorcycle clothing brands, and love of all things vintage, combine perfectly in creating a fresh moto brand.
+Founder Sebastian Gerodias’ background in building motorcycle clothing brands and love of all things vintage has combined perfectly in creating a fresh moto brand.

 The use of vintage-style fonts for branding and lettering throughout AOG’s collection, coupled with bright colours is reminiscent of classic MX.
-No question the brand’s imagery evokes a nostalgic atmosphere.
-Equally, inspiration for this brand is drawn from the freedom offered by the motorcycle in general.
+No question, the brand’s imagery evokes a nostalgic atmosphere.

 A while back, AOG commissioned a flat track, custom build by Egerie Moto.
 So, it’s no surprise to see flat-track, style cues evident in its designs.